 Apple Road and Lime have the highest revenue.
 Each bar is subdivided into clothing, equipment, and accessories.
 According to the Segmented Chart above, equipment is the key driver of revenues for the brand.

-There’re three types of Segmented Bar Graph, namely:
+There are three types of Segmented Bar Chart, namely:

 The chart (mentioned above) places the absolute value of each subcategory after or over the previous one.